Criminal Record Check Results, Reconsiderations and Appeals

 Any applicant who disputes the existence of a relevant and / or specified offence(s) will be asked to attend the local police or RCMP station for fingerprinting to verify that the correct individual has been identified.

-If a fingerprint match is made, the file continues to be reviewed and an Adjudicator makes a recommendation of either 'risk' or 'no risk' to children and / or vulnerable adults as applicable.
-The file is forwarded to the Deputy Registrar for a decision.
-The Deputy Registrar examines the relevant and / or specified offence(s) and other related information and makes a determination.
+If a fingerprint match is made, the file continues to be reviewed and an Investigator completes the report and provides the file to the Deputy Registrar.
+After examining all details of the file, the Deputy Registrar makes the decision of either 'risk' or 'no risk' to children and / or vulnerable adults as applicable.

 Result of Adjudication Process – Determination of NO RISK